-FJMC (Federation of Jewish Men’s Clubs) is the international umbrella organization for a confederation of approximately 200 men’s auxiliaries serving 25,000 men around the globe.
+FJMC (Federation of Jewish Men’s Clubs) is the international umbrella organization for a confederation of approximately 200 men’s auxiliaries serving more than 20,000 men around the globe.
 Our chapters are concentrated in North America throughout the United States and Canada.
 The influence of FJMC’s programs and contributions is felt worldwide.
 FJMC’s mission is to involve Jewish men in Jewish life.
-The FJMC is an "arm" of the Conservative/Masorti Movement but our affect goes far beyond men in the Conservative/Masorti Movement.
 Our programs have a profound impact on our congregations, our youth, world Jewry, and, when you consider the indirect impact of our Shomrei Ha’aretz environmental programs, all of humanity.
 The list of FJMC programs and activities is lengthy, but here are some of our more recent endeavors:

 Table of Contents